Updated: Aug 30

-Deciding on asana styles is an important decision when choosing a yoga teacher training course, but it isn’t the only one.
+Deciding on Kundalini vs Hatha or other yoga styles is an important decision when choosing a yoga teacher training course, but it isn’t the only one.
 Consider the spiritual, philosophical, and historical knowledge you’d like to learn.
 Perhaps you want to learn more about reiki, energy healing, and chakras at your teacher training.
 Or, maybe you’re particularly interested in the business of yoga or hosting destination retreats.
 The more specific you can be about what you’d like to learn, the easier it is to narrow down a list of schools that are right for you.

 Does the yoga teacher training school reflect your values?

 There are thousands of options for yoga teacher training programs around the world.
 Unfortunately, an oversaturated market of yoga schools has led to the development of programs and individuals whose intentions aren’t always honest.

 When weeding through the many options available to you, be sure to do your research.
 What have past students said in school reviews?
 Does it seem rooted in your personal and spiritual growth?
 Are there signs that past students have found fulfillment through the training?

 This is an important element of yoga teacher training that prospective students often miss, but go with your gut when vetting options — it’s a great opportunity to start tapping into your intuition to make decisions that serve you.

 Are you open to changing your daily routine?

 Attending a yoga teacher training school means adopting a yogic lifestyle.
 This may mean getting up before 6am, practicing morning asana before eating, and avoiding alcohol and caffeine.